Upcoming Hearings

 At the hearing

-Throughout the COVID quarantine, hearings are help with the Cisco WebEx meeting system.
+Hearings can be attended in person, by phone, or virtually using the Cisco WebEx meeting system.
 If you are using a computer and have not previously used WebEx, you will have to install a browser extension.
 Be sure to do this ahead of time!
-If you are using a cell phone, you can join with the WebEx app or simply dial in.

 The hearings proceed very quickly and are typically completely finished in less than 15 minutes.
 The procedure is as follows: